 NordVPN is based in Panama, which is another safe location from a privacy standpoint.
 The country values the right to privacy of all citizens.
 Thus, it does not subject to any ISP or VPN for data retention requirements.
 The provider has a clear zero-logging policy, which is highly reassuring for privacy-conscious users like you and me.

 NordVPN doesn’t suffer from the problem of leaking DNS, IP, or WebRTC, which is a significant factor as far as secure VPNs for browsers are concerned.

 Apart from the excellent privacy-focused core features, NordVPN’s CyberSec feature is an absolute peace of mind to have.
 Moreover, it also offers a double VPN feature which ensures double protection online.
 It also comes with a 30-day money-back guarantee serving as a free trial for users.

-Finally, owing to the fast speeds, NordVPN can easily be considered the best Chrome VPN for unblocking Netflix, Hulu, Amazon Prime, and BBC iPlayer, especially since it is available for $3.99/mo (Save 70% on 2 Years Plan + Extra Subscription).
+Finally, owing to the fast speeds, NordVPN can easily be considered the best Chrome VPN for unblocking Netflix, Hulu, Amazon Prime, and BBC iPlayer, especially since it is available for $3.69/mo (Get 55% Off + 2 Months FREE this Black Friday/Cyber Monday).

 Explore our detailed NordVPN review to know about this brand.